FlipsideCrypto/flipside-js/README.md

 # FlipsideJS

-FlipsideJS provides a library embeddable widgets that display data from the Flipside Platform API.
+FlipsideJS provides a library embeddable widgets that display data from the Flipside Platform API, including FCAS.

 ## Install